Compliance Specialist Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for compliance specialist roles in Washington DC?

 The H-1B is the most common visa category for compliance specialists, as roles requiring a bachelor's degree in finance, law, accounting, or a related field typically qualify as specialty occupations.
 The L-1B may apply for candidates transferring within a multinational firm.
-Candidates from Australia may have access to the E-3, and Canadian and Mexican nationals may qualify under TN status if the role aligns with a covered occupation.
+Candidates from Australia may have access to the E-3 visa, and Canadian and Mexican nationals may qualify under TN visa status if the role aligns with a covered occupation.

 Which areas in Washington DC have the most compliance specialist sponsorship jobs?